4 Common Causes Of Food Aversions During Pregnancy

 What Causes Food Aversions During Pregnancy?

-The exact cause of food aversion or appetite loss in pregnancy is not known, but researchers have a few theories.
+The exact cause of food aversion or appetite loss during pregnancy is not known, but researchers have a few theories.

 1. Hormonal fluctuations: Just like the behavioral and physiological changes during pregnancy, food aversions could also be due to hormonal changes.
 However, there is no connection between food cravings and aversions.